-THC and CBD, in combination, improve symptoms of MS. There is not evidence that it changes the course of the disease.
+THC and CBD, in combination, may improve symptoms of MS but there is not evidence that it changes the course of the disease.

 Spasticity in Multiple Sclerosis (MS) refers to muscles contracting rapidly or tightening out of control.
 Destruction of nerves and the subsequent loss of communication between the nerves and the muscles characterizes MS. Spasticity is one of the most common symptoms of the disease and also one of the most troublesome because few medications work to help it.

 Many MS patients have turned to cannabis to ease the symptoms of muscle spasticity.
 But, does cannabis treatment actually improve the muscle’s dysfunction as a result of the disease?

 There have been many clinical studies on the use of cannabis and cannabinoid medications in MS. Most of these studies found that when patients were asked to report on a numerical scale the intensity of their spasticity symptoms, there was significant improvement after taking delta-9-tetrahydrocannabinol (THC) alone or a combination of THC and cannabidiol (CBD).

 CBD helps to minimize the psychotropic effects of THC, therefore the side effects of the medication were better tolerated when THC and CBD were taken together.
 Some studies, though, showed no significant changes in the spasticity symptoms as reported by patients.

 Some of these studies compared the subjective response to an objective measurement of muscle spasticity taken by a physician.
 There was no significant improvement in the objective measure of muscle spasticity as there was in the self-reported, subjected measure.
 It is not clear to researchers why some patients say spasticity improved while objective measures of muscle stiffness had not.